 Many truck stops and rest areas are totally fine with RVers and Van campers staying overnight.
 Be sure to let someone know where you’re at though as there is usually very little supervision here.
 You’ll be close to a restroom and right off the road.
 Traffic can be noisy, but some rest areas in more rural locations can feel pretty similar to campgrounds!

-While a little unconventional, visitor centers often remain unoccupied during nighttime hours and may even have access to running water and bathrooms.
+Visitor centers often remain unoccupied during nighttime hours and may even have access to running water and bathrooms.
 Always check with the visitor center you plan to stay at before committing to boondocking there.

 Lots of trails are used for overnight backpacking trips.
 As a result, it’s not uncommon to see cars parked at trailheads overnight.